ang-zeyu/ang-zeyu/README.md

 - [A simple](https://github.com/ang-zeyu/dockerLinkedContainersTest) containerised setup for a react frontend, an express backend, proxied by an nginx container, showcasing basic familiarity with Docker.
 - [TravelPal](https://github.com/ang-zeyu/TravelPal): A travelling companion app, written in java and JavaFX for a software engineering course. (core developer) (personal contribution ~= 10k loc)
 - [Https Proxy](https://github.com/ang-zeyu/3103-project/tree/main/assignment1) Multi-threaded C++ Https proxy made with OpenMP
-- (Unuploaded) Coursework assignments for a parallel computation course venturing into the use of OpenMP, CUDA and MPI for 3 different paradigms of parallel computation.

 ##### Game Development